ibrado/jekyll-paginate-content/README.md

 `before` refers to the number of page links you want to appear before the current page; simlarly `after` is the number of page links after the current page.
 So, in the above example, you have 2 before + 1 current + 2 after = 5 page links in your trail.

+If you don't specify the `trail` properties, or set `before` and `after` to 0, all page links will be made available.

-Let's say your document has 7 pages.
+Let's say your document has 7 pages, and you have a `trail` as above.
 The pager would look something like this as you go from page to page:

 <pre><strong>&laquo; <1> [2] [3] [4] [5] &raquo;
 &laquo; [1] <2> [3] [4] [5] &raquo;